 Standards not yet adopted, relevant to the Company are set out below:

-IFRS 17: Insurance Contracts (effective in the future for annual periods beginning on or after 1 January 2023).
+IFRS 17: Insurance Contracts (effective for annual periods beginning on or after 1 January 2023).

 IFRS 17 Insurance Contracts establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts within the scope of the Standard.